You can take a loan for all sorts of reasons in this day and age; however, not everyone will have the same borrowing power.

 Borrowing power is the term given to the amount of money you, a company, or the government can borrow.
 Your borrowing power is subject to external influence, meaning that your income, credit score, debts and deposit size, will dictate the amount you can access.

-Similar to the way your credit score operates, your borrowing power will increase if you are responsible with your spending and saving habits.
-Borrowing power is not exclusive to home loans; Lenders will assess the financial capacity of borrowers on all kinds of loan application.
+Similar to the way your credit score operates, your borrowing power will increase if you are responsible for your spending and saving habits.
+Borrowing power is not exclusive to home loans; Lenders will assess the financial capacity of borrowers on all kinds of loan applications.
 As a result, it’s smart to keep your potential borrowing power in mind before applying for a loan.

 What affects borrowing power?

 Many factors can potentially influence the state of your borrowing power.
 Let’s expand on each of these for a more in-depth discussion on the information that can help or hinder your application.

 Your credit history reflects your reliability.
 Often, reliable borrowers have made repayments on time and have avoided any debt.
 Although, life is not all smooth sailing and some applicants may have defaults listed on their credit report.
 This may not cripple your chances of approval.
 Instead, it may merely decrease your borrowing capacity.

 To check your credit report and score, you can obtain a free copy from companies such as Equifax and Experian.
 This will allow you to assess the state of your credit to determine how it may impact your application.

 Your annual income is typically the first detail a lender will consider when processing your application.
 This is because income often dictates how large your repayments can be.
 Another component your lender may look at is your saving habits.
 Typically for the previous three months, these saving habits can be a good indicator of your reliability to the lender.